 - February 29, 1948 -- Richard

-Wurmbrand, who would later found Voice of the Martyrs, is arrested by Communist authorities
+Wurmbrand, who would later found Voice of the Martyrs, was arrested by Communist

 -- compiled by Howard Culbertson